 Green Park itself is spread out over 40 acres, and together with St. James’s Park and Hyde Park, forms a delightful chain of open spaces.
 The official Green Chain is a 50-mile walk – certainly not something I would accomplish at once – and extends from Lesnes Abbey to Crystal Palace Park.
 It is easily broken up into 11 section pieces, all of which are a rewarding choice for a walk or jog.

 So much to see … depending on your endurance, there are running tour companies that will have you revving up your heartrate and sightseeing all at once, from Hyde Park and Kensington Palace, to The Royal Albert Hall and Buckingham Palace.
-The Goring’s Big John is more than happy to provide direction for everything from a quick morning stroll ending at a secret café, to a training run that winds through sleepy neighborhoods and parks, and along the river.
+The Goring’s Big John is more than happy to provide direction for everything from a quick morning stroll ending at a secret café, to a training run that winds through sleepy neighbourhoods and parks, and along the river.

 Annie, at Original Travel UK, is an expert source when I’m looking for a quick and quiet escape in the city.
 Her favorites include Battersea Park, a tucked-away running spot through a beautiful park, complete with a Victorian bandstand and peace pagoda.
 At sunrise or sunset, include a jog over the two pedestrian bridges, all lit up, and you’ll feel like you have the place to yourself.

 The towpath along Regent’s Canal is flat and traffic-free, and a favorite of locals and out-of-towners alike.
 Glimpse the charming houseboats as you run through hip East End and savor the tranquility of Little Venice.